-- $\mbox{\ensuremath{^{\ast}}}$ Make sure that the disc is correctly seated in the tray, with the label facing up. - Make sure that the disc is not dirty.
-Clean the disc with a disc cleaning kit, available in most computer stores. - Make sure that the computer supports the disc or the files contained.
+Make sure that the disc is correctly seated in the tray, with the label facing up.

+Make sure that the disc is not dirty.
+Clean the disc with a disc cleaning kit, available in most computer stores.

+Make sure that the DVD drive driver is installed correctly.

+Make sure that the computer supports the disc or the files contained.